nodef/concord.c/README.md

 In some cases, you might want to link Concord into a shared object, or link it as a shared object into another shared object.
 In that case, you will need to compile Concord with `CFLAGS="-fpic" make`.

+### Special notes about compiling Concord with C compilers besides GCC or Clang
+Concord __will__ compile with compilers that aren't GCC or Clang, but you may need to do some work.
+For instance, support exists for Sun Studio C
+(specifically, Oracle Developer Studio 12.6), but you will need to change options in the Makefiles (look for CFLAGS and WFLAGS) to prevent errors about unknown compiler option flags.

 ## Configuring Concord

 [discord\_config\_init()][discord-config-init] is the initialization method that allows configuring your bot without recompiling.